-In November 2014, the Fund Group completed the acquisition of Enbridge's 50% interest in the United States portion of the Alliance Pipeline (Alliance Pipeline US) and the subscription for and purchase of Class A units of certain Enbridge subsidiaries that indirectly own the Canadian and United States segments of Southern Lights Pipeline (Southern Lights Class A units).
-The Southern Lights Class A units, which are non-voting and do not confer any governance or ownership rights in Southern Lights Pipeline, will provide a defined cash flow stream to the Fund Group.
+In November 2014, the Fund Group completed the acquisition of Enbridge's 50% interest in the United States portion of Alliance Pipeline (Alliance Pipeline US) and the subscription for and purchase of Class A units of certain Enbridge subsidiaries that indirectly own the Canadian and United States segments of Southern Lights Pipeline (Southern Lights Class A units).
+The Southern Lights Class A units, which are non-voting and do not confer any governance or ownership rights in Southern Lights Pipeline, provide a defined cash flow stream to the Fund Group.
 Total consideration for the transaction was approximately \$1.8 billion.
 Enbridge received on closing approximately \$421 million in cash and \$461 million in the form of preferred units of ECT, an entity within the Fund Group.
-Under the agreement, Enbridge provided bridge debt financing (Bridge Financing) to the Fund Group in the form of an \$878 million long-term note payable by the Fund Group and bearing interest of 5.5% per annum.
-In November 2014, the Fund Group issued \$1,080 million of medium-term notes with a portion of these proceeds used to fully repay the Bridge Financing to Enbridge.
-The Fund Group also issued \$421 million of trust units to

-ENF to fund the cash component of the consideration.
+Under the agreement, Enbridge provided bridge debt financing to the Fund Group in the form of an \$878 million long-term note payable by the Fund Group and bearing interest of 5.5% per annum.
+In November 2014, the Fund Group issued \$1,080 million of medium-term notes with a portion of these proceeds used to fully repay the bridge debt financing to Enbridge.
+The Fund Group also issued \$421 million of trust units to ENF to fund the cash component of the consideration.
 Enbridge applied approximately \$84 million of cash to acquire additional common shares of ENF, thereby maintaining its 19.9% interest in ENF.
-Enbridge's overall economic interest in the Fund Group was reduced from 67.3% to 66.4% upon completion of the transaction.
-At the time of the transaction, the Fund Group previously owned a 50% investment in the Canadian portion of the Alliance Pipeline (Alliance Pipeline Canada).
+At the time of the transaction, the Fund Group previously owned a 50% investment in the Canadian portion of Alliance Pipeline (Alliance Pipeline Canada).